The Difference Between Muscle Size and Muscle Strength

-When strength is your primary concern, the total number of reps you perform drop significantly.
+When strength is your primary concern, the total number of reps you perform drops significantly.
 You may only do 10 to 15 total.
 The number of reps you perform in each set drop as well.
 A typical program would have you do no more than 2-4 reps per set.

 The weight you lift also changes.
 To build strength, the weight you move for each rep is between 85-90 percent of your one rep max.
 For weights heavier than 90 percent of your one rep max, you should attempt only one or two reps.

-The rest periods between sets is also different when building strength.
+The rest periods between sets are also different when building strength.
 Lifting heavy is extremely neurologically demanding and it takes longer to recuperate.
 The suggested rest period between sets is 3-4 minutes.
 The goal is to have your body ready to give maximum effort on each lift and you'll need to be fully rested to do that.

 That means you don't need to rush into either type of program.
 You should wait until you've grown reasonably strong, before you start trying to design things around specific size or strength goals.
-Lifting too heavy when you're just starting out can lead to injury, just like performing too many reps is bad if your body isn't conditioned for it.
+Lifting too heavy when you're just starting can lead to injury, just like performing too many reps is bad if your body isn't conditioned for it.